cloud-gov/cg-site/content/docs/apps/using-ssh.md

 ## How to disable SSH access

 SSH access is enabled by default.
 Space Developers can disable SSH access to individual applications, and Space Managers can disable SSH access to all apps running within a space.
 See [Enabling and Disabling SSH Access](https://docs.cloudfoundry.org/devguide/deploy-apps/ssh-apps.html#enable-disable-ssh) for the commands.
-Disabling SSH for production spaces will probably be necessary for you to meet your customer responsibilities for AC-17 under NIST 800-53 requirements.

 ## SSH version information